-Teachers and/or administration have the authority to deny field trip participation in the instances of behavior that is non-compliant to school and/or class rules or behavior that may endanger the student or others.
+Administration has the authority to make a determination regarding field trip participation in the instance that a student may endanger others or themselves.
 An alternate plan will be made for them to remain at school.
 Students who remain at the school during a field trip will be provided an assignment with student learning outcomes that are the same as those addressed during the field trip.

 A School Field Trip Waiver and Permission Agreement must be signed by the parent/guardian in order for your child(ren) to attend the field trip.
 Field trip buses cannot leave before 9am and must return to the school by 2pm.
-If the trip is scheduled to end later in the day, special arrangements must be made 30 with the vendor and the scheduled pick-up time shall be late enough to not interfere with any regular to/from school transportation runs.
+If the trip is scheduled to end later in the day, special arrangements must be made with the vendor and the scheduled pick-up time shall be late enough to not interfere with any regular 31 to/from school transportation runs.
 In situations where extracurricular trips run beyond their scheduled time, the vendor bus will depart to complete its assigned route and the trip will be serviced by the next available bus after the home-to-school routes are complete.
 The vendor is not responsible for any transportation beyond returning the group to their home school.
 In cases of circumstances outside of anyone's control, the vendor will do its best to transport students' home from the school after routes are finished.